SDK Quick Start

 Privacy

 Prompt content, response content, images, audio bytes, transcript text, tool arguments, and function results.
-The SDK never captures conversation or audio data, only cost-relevant measurements.
+The SDK only sends cost-relevant metadata unless your organization explicitly opts in from Settings (Pro or Enterprise), the SDK allows capture, and the call is sampled.

-Get notified in Slack when your AI spend crosses a threshold.
+Get notified in Slack, email, or Discord when your AI spend crosses a threshold.
 Alerts require a Growth plan or above.

-3. Choose a default channel for alert notifications
+3. Choose a default destination for alert notifications

 4. Click Send test to verify.
-You should see a confirmation message in the channel.
+You should see a confirmation message on the channel.

 Create alert rules